How Much Does It Cost to Develop an App in 2023? Cost Breakdown

 Your Options When It Comes to App Development

-The final point to consider in how much it cost to make an app is the team you choose.
+The final point to consider in how much it cost to make your own app is the team you choose.

 The assumption that the kind of development one chooses does not matter is not a valid.